openeuropa/oe_theme/docs/developer-documentation.md

 Value objects can be constructed only by using one of their factory methods.
 By default all value objects expose the `ValueObjectInterface::fromArray()` factory which builds and returns a value object from a given array.

-When patterns are rendered programmatically value objects can be passed directly to related pattern fields, as shown below:
+When patterns are rendered programmatically, value objects can be passed directly to related pattern fields, as shown below:

 ```php
 <?php